sourcegraph/handbook/content/ceo/executive_business_administrator_role.md

 ## Responsibilities

-- Support our CEO (primarily) and executive team in US Pacific and Eastern Time Zones.
+- Support our CEO (primarily) and 4 members of the executive team in US Pacific and Eastern Time Zones.
 - Manage complex calendar scheduling with team members, customers, candidates, investors, and others.
 - Draft and review internal and external communications for our CEO.
 - Attend company and executive team meetings, track agenda, and keep notes.